Abstract

 Assuming that the PAS is coincident with the principal axis of damping (PAD), and that the principal directions are perpendicular, we can obtain:

 In Eq.
-(2), the vibration modes on axes u and v are uncoupled.
-If a transducer is located on the u axis, a single vibration mode will be observed.
-Therefore, the identification of the vibration mode is simple and the optimum modal parameters over the u axis can be extracted.
+(2), the vibration modes on axes and are uncoupled.
+If a transducer is located on the axis, a single vibration mode will be observed.
+Therefore, the identification of the vibration mode is simple and the optimum modal parameters over the axis can be extracted.
 The PAS and the PAD are not commonly perpendicular in practice.
 For this research, systems with non-perpendicular PAD are studied, assuming that PAS and PAD are coincident.

 Theoretically, a 90° lag between the system response and the imbalance force occurs when the shaft operates at its natural frequency.
 This lag also occurs in rotors with asymmetric bearings when the vibration transducer is located in a PAS of the vibration mode as shown in [17].
 Also, asymmetric bearings have a coupled mode in horizontal and vertical directions, as presented in [17].
 In the previous spatial linear analysis, the gyroscopic effects are not considered, since these effects do not affect the methodology proposed in this work.